inveniosoftware/docs-invenio-rdm/docs/install/index.md

 #### [2.
 Check system requirements](requirements.md)

+!!! info "Information on requirements"

-Do read the [system requirements](requirements.md) section.
+    Please do read the [system requirements](requirements.md) section!
     There's important information related to supported versions.

+You can check if the proper requirements are installed via `invenio-cli`:

 ```console
 invenio-cli check-requirements --development